franzheidl/py-asalert-asdialog/README.md

 The string you want to prefill a text input field with.
 Pass empty string for an empty input field.

 ####hiddenAnswer (string)
 The hidden (displayed as bullets) string you want to prefill a text input with.
-Pass empty string for empty input field.
+Pass empty string for empty input field (User input in this field will still be displayed as bullets).

 ####buttons
+The buttons you want for your dialog.
+Defaults to Cancel and OK.

 ####defaultButton
+The default Enter/Return-actionable button.
+Defaults to ok if not specified and no buttons have been specified either, if you have specified buttons but no default button, none of them will be the default button.
+To specify a default button with your custom buttons use either name or index.

 ####cancelButton
+The button to cancel the dialog.
+Only sensible if you have specified a button for canceling, otherwise ignored.
+Specify name or index.

 ####icon
+A custom icon you want your dialog to display.
+Specify an .icns file.

 ####givingUpAfter
+The number of seconds after which you want the dialog to disappear if the user didn't click a button.

 ###Example